Eloynice/MODFIRE/MODFIRE-Prototype/README.md

 Output files Multi-Criteria:

-allSolutionPairs.csv:- MU/Presc pairs for every valid solution found
+AllSolutions.csv:- MU/Presc pairs for every valid solution found

-outputPairsMulti.csv:- MU/Presc pairs for every pareto solution (determined by choco solver)
+ParetoSolutions.csv:- MU/Presc pairs for every pareto solution (determined by choco solver)

-nonPareto.csv:- Values of the optimizable criteria for every valid solution found
+NonParetoPoints.csv:- Values of the optimizable criteria for every valid solution found

-pareto.csv:- Values of the optimizable criteria for every pareto solution found
+ParetoPoints.csv:- Values of the optimizable criteria for every pareto solution found

-pairCriteria.csv:- MU/Presc pairs for every pareto solution along with associated values of objective criteria.
+SolutionDETAILS.csv:- MU/Presc pairs for every pareto solution along with associated values of objective criteria.

 In Single Criteria optimization the following file is written to the Results folder:

-outputPairsSingle.csv:- MU/Presc pairs for the solution found
+SingleSolution.csv:- MU/Presc pairs for the solution found

 # Step 5: Visualizing the example.

 Run seeMap.py to see the Vale de Sousa Forest and it's sub-divisions

-Run plotPareto.py to plot a 2d Pareto frontier using the Results/parento.csv file (Only works if there are only 2 criteria in the pareto.csv file)
+Run plot2DPareto.py to plot a 2d Pareto frontier using the Results/parento.csv file (Only works if there are only 2 criteria in the pareto.csv file)

-Run seeResults.py to observe the contents of the solutions in the outputPairsMulti.csv file
+Run seeResults.py to observe the contents of the solutions in the ParetoSolutions.csv file

-Run the makeSolFile.py and then the Maps/maps.py file to paint the solution in the outputPairsSingle.csv onto files in the Maps/MapOutput folder
+Run the makeSolFile.py and then the Maps/maps.py file to paint the solution in the SingleSolution.csv onto files in the Maps/MapOutput folder

 Run the makeSolFileMulti.py and then the Maps/maps.py file to pick a solution from the outputPairsSingleMult.csv file and paint the solution onto files in the Maps/MapOutput folder